Charities and Grants

 There are smaller emergency loans available, but you would have to pay those back.
 The fund and loans are administered by Student Services and you can visit their page for more information.

-There are a few other scholarships available through the university, depending on your circumstances and subject.
+There are a some scholarships and bursaries available through the university, depending on your circumstances and subject.
 This page has a link to university funds that you can browse.
 There are some specific sections for international students and for postgraduate students.

 NHS Learning Support Fund